Data reveals almost half of survey respondents aged 65+ years do not feel heard or understood.

-New research released today by the nation’s peak body for spiritual care and ageing, Meaningful Ageing Australia, shows almost half of Australian survey respondents (41.8 percent) aged over 65 years do not feel their identity is truly heard or understood by their loved ones.
+Meaningful Ageing Australia, research data shows almost half of Australian survey respondents (41.8 percent) aged over 65 years do not feel their identity is truly heard or understood by their loved ones.

-Commissioned as part of Meaningful Ageing Australia’s recently launched initiative See Me.
-Know Me., the new data supports the campaign’s objective for older people to have their stories, beliefs, and experiences heard by their closest connections and aged care providers.
+Commissioned as part of Meaningful Ageing Australia’s campaign initiative See Me.
+Know Me, the data supports the campaign’s objective for older people to have their stories, beliefs, and experiences heard by their closest connections and aged care providers.

 Survey data further revealed the following as top ranked concerns when considering ageing (listed in order):